-- 4a) A scrambler applies scramble sequences to the puzzles. - 4b) Puzzles must be scrambled using computer-generated random scramble sequences. - 4b1) Generated scramble sequences must not be inspected before the competition, and must not be filtered or selected in any way by the WCA Delegate. - 4b2) Scramble sequences for a round must be available only to the WCA Delegate and the scramblers for the event, until the end of the round.
-Exception: For Fewest Moves Solving, competitors receive scrambling sequences during the round (see Article E). - 4b3) Specification for a scramble program: An official scramble sequence must produce a random state from those that require at least 2 moves to solve (equal probability for each state).
+- 4b3) Specification for a scramble program: An official scramble sequence must produce a random state from those that require at least 2 moves to solve (equal probability for each state).
 The following additions/exceptions apply: - 4b3a) For blindfolded events, the scramble sequence must orient the puzzle randomly (equal probability for each orientation). - 4b3b) 2x2x2 Cube: The (random) state must require at least 4 moves to solve. - 4b3c) Skewb: The (random) state must require at least 7 moves to solve. - 4b3d) Square-1: The (random) state must require at least 11 moves to solve. - 4b3e) 5x5x5 Cube, 6x6x6 Cube, 7x7x7 Cube, and Megaminx: sufficiently many random moves (instead of random state), at least 2 moves to solve. - 4b3f) Pyraminx: The (random) state must require at least 6 moves to solve. - 4b4) Each scramble sequence should be applied during a maximum time frame of 2 hours.
-This time frame starts when the scramble sequence is applied for the first time. - 4d) Scrambling orientation: - 4d1) NxNxN puzzles and Megaminx are scrambled starting with the white face (if not possible, then the lightest face) on the top and the green face (if not possible, then the darkest adjacent face) on the front. - 4d2) Pyraminx is scrambled starting with the yellow face (if not possible, then the lightest face) on the bottom and the green face (if not possible, then the darkest adjacent face) on the front. - 4d3) Square-1 is scrambled starting with the darker color on front (out of the 2 possible scrambling orientations). - 4d4) Clock is scrambled starting with either side in front and 12 o'clock pointing up. - 4d5) Skewb is scrambled starting with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front-left.

-• 4f) Competition scramble sequences must be generated using a current official version of an official WCA scramble program (available via the WCA website).

-• 4g) After scrambling a puzzle, the scrambler must verify that the puzzle is scrambled correctly.
-If the puzzle state is wrong, the scrambler must correct it (e.g. by solving the puzzle and applying the scramble sequence again).

-- 4g1) Exception: For the 6x6x6 Cube, 7x7x7 Cube, and Megaminx, it is not necessary to correct the puzzle state, at the discretion of the WCA Delegate.
+This time frame starts when the scramble sequence is applied for the first time. - 4d) Scrambling orientation: - 4d1) NxNxN Cubes and Megaminx are scrambled starting with the white face (if not possible, then the lightest face) on the top and the darkest adjacent green face (if not possible, then the darkest adjacent face) on the front. - 4d2) Pyraminx is scrambled starting with the yellow face (if not possible, then the lightest face) on the bottom and the green face (if not possible, then the darkest adjacent face) on the front. - 4d3) Square-1 is scrambled starting with the darker color on front (out of the 2 possible scrambling orientations). - 4d4) Clock is scrambled starting with either side in front and 12 o'clock pointing up. - 4d5) Skewb is scrambled starting with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front-left. - 4f) Competition scramble sequences must be generated using a current official version of an official WCA scramble program (available via the WCA website). - 4g) After scrambling a puzzle, the scrambler must verify that the puzzle is scrambled correctly.
+If the puzzle state is wrong, the scrambler must correct it (e.g. by solving the puzzle and applying the scramble sequence again). - 4g1) Exception: For the 6x6x6 Cube, 7x7x7 Cube, and Megaminx, it is not necessary to correct the puzzle state, at the discretion of the WCA Delegate.